-The pre-approved credit card offer you receive may not be the best offer out there.
-Before you respond, go online to check the credit card's most recent offers.
+The credit card offers you receive in the mail may not be the best out there.
+Before you apply for a card after receiving that prescreened offer, go online to check the credit card's most recent offers, plus those from other issuers like it.
 You may find something better than the offer you received in the mail.
 Shopping around can help you make sure you're getting the best deal.
-You may find a better credit card with another credit card issuer.

-If you no longer want to receive pre-approved credit card offers, perhaps because you receive too many of them, you can limit the offers you receive by mail.
-Simply opt out at OptOutPrescreen.com.
+If you no longer want to receive prescreened credit card offers in the mail, perhaps because you receive too many of them, you can limit the offers you receive.
+Simply opt-out at OptOutPrescreen.com.
 You can opt-in again at the same website if you previously opted-out.

-Opting-out line will stop many pre-approved offers—the ones based on pre-screenings through the major credit bureaus.
+Opting-out will stop many offers—the ones based on prescreenings through the major credit bureaus.
 However, you may still receive offers from companies you already do business with or from companies who got your information from somewhere besides the credit bureaus.

 FDIC.
-"Credit Card Activities Manual: Chapter V - Marketing and Acquisition," Accessed Nov.
-14, 2019.
+"Credit Card Activities Manual: Chapter V - Marketing and Acquisition."
+Accessed Dec.
+9, 2019.